-According to a report from Fidelity, 12% of married women plan to rely on their partner's pension in retirement, while 17% of women have no pension of their own at all.
+Hargreaves Lansdown reported in 2022 that only 26% of women could survive financially in retirement without their partner's pension.
 It's worth noting that 66% of the over 70s who live alone are women and that the average age of becoming a widow is 75 (compared to a life expectancy of 89).
 Having a pension in your own right is therefore essential to financial resilience in later life.
 It is your own personal safety net.
 Ideally, women should save as much as they can into a pension early on in their careers and, if possible, before they have children or other caring responsibilities that could take them out of the workforce.